Networking luncheon set to raise awareness of Jamir's Heart

-A special event, Big Hat and Bowtie Networking Luncheon, will be held April 2 at Heritage House, 494 E. Plaza Drive.
+A special event, Big Hat and Bowtie Networking Luncheon, will be April 2 at noon at Heritage House, 494 E. Plaza Drive.

-This fundraiser is being presented by the nonprofit Jamir’s Heart, which supports mothers and families that have lost an infant due to SIDS, miscarriage, neonatal death or stillbirth.
+This fundraiser is being presented by the nonprofit Jamir’s Heart, which supports mothers and families who have lost an infant due to SIDS, miscarriage, neonatal death or stillbirth.

 After her son was stillborn in October 2007, Caranda Robinson founded this nonprofit named after her son with a mission to “help other mothers and families during one of the most difficult times of their life.”